MichaIng/DietPi-Docs/docs/software/cloud.md

     ![OPcache statistics page](../assets/images/OpCache_php_output.png){: width="700" height="976" loading="lazy"}

-    The dialog shows the cache status as well as the settings (unfortunately not the path to the configuration files like `phpinfo.php`).
+    The dialog shows the cache status as well as the settings.

-    With these two pages the user shall be able to setup the right settings for Nextcloud.
+    **I have warnings regarding missing PHP modules (e.g. bcmath, gmp and imagick).**
+    **What shall I do?**

+    Sometimes the Nextcloud settings overview dialog shows a message *"This instance is missing some recommended PHP modules.
+For improved performance and better compatibility it is highly recommended to install them."*.
+This issue is described [there in the DietPi forum](https://dietpi.com/phpbb/viewtopic.php?p=27383&sid=c4dbfcb4f4e4d735020aee1f5cfca9ce#p27383), we propose to ignore them, mostly they are not needed.
+    To get rid of this message anyhow, you can install the mentioned modules via
+    `sudo apt install php-bcmath php-gmp php-imagick libmagickcore-6.q16-6-extra`.

 ***